BYU-AUVSI/interop_pkg/README.md

 # interop_pkg
+ROS wrappers for interacting with the AUVSI interop server using a ROS network.

+## Installation and Setup

 ## Introduction
 This repo is a simple ROS node that does the following:
 * Logs in to judge's server (as specified in environment variables, set by `params.sh`).